jimmoffitt/developer_advocate.blog/JSON-to-CSV.md

 ```
 </insert tweet graphic>

 With all tweets come a large set of metadata.
-Many of these are 'atomic' in nature, where there is only one instance of many attributes:
+Many of these are 'atomic' in nature, where there is only one instance of many attributes.
+Here are some examples:

-The basics:
+Tweet-specific attributes:

 ```
 {